digitalocean/container-blueprints/DOKS-CI-CD/README.md

 Pipeline definitions are composed of (most important are highlighted):

 - [Parameters](https://tekton.dev/docs/pipelines/pipelines/#specifying-parameters) - used to specify input parameters (at a global level) for all tasks within a Pipeline.
-- [Resources](https://tekton.dev/docs/pipelines/pipelines/#specifying-resources) - used to specify inputs and outputs for Tasks within a Pipeline.
 - [Workspaces](https://tekton.dev/docs/pipelines/pipelines/#specifying-workspaces) - used to specify a workspace for shared artifacts between Tasks within a Pipeline.
+- [Tasks](https://tekton.dev/docs/pipelines/tasks) - used to specify the list of Tasks to execute as part of the Pipeline.

 Typical `Tekton Pipeline` definition looks like below: